 Now, you will use the Derby ij tool to load the Derby database engine.
 You will use the Derby embedded driver to create and connect to the firstdb database.
 You will also use a few basic SQL statements to create and populate a table.

 1. Run the Derby ij tool.

 If you included the DERBY\HOME/bin directory in your PATH environment variable, type:

 ij

-Otherwise, you can use the java command to start the ij tool.
+Otherwise, you can use the java command to start the ij tool, as shown in the following table.